Naomi Osaka withdraws from French Open: The seriousness of mental health issues

 The 24-year-old was fined by the tournament and faced increasing penalties if she continued to avoid news conferences, events she was contractually obligated to attend.

-In her tweet yesterday, Osaka said she was suffering from “long bouts of depression” and anxiety.
+In her tweet, Osaka said she was suffering from “long bouts of depression” and anxiety.

 It’s prompting mixed reactions from those around the world.

-Gaan Akers, a licensed professional counselor at Hillside in Savannah, says Osaka’s troubles are becoming more common in the age group she treats, which includes 5 through 25-year-olds.
+Gaan Akers, a licensed professional counselor at Hillside in Savannah, says Osaka’s troubles are becoming more common in the age group she treats, which includes 5- to 25-year-olds.

 Akers says it is especially common in young and student athletes.